codingburgas/school-project-assignment-brightbytes/SECURITY.md

 ## 🌐 Scope

-This security policy applies to all aspects of Alpha2's online services and associated repositories.
+This security policy applies to all aspects of BrightBytes' online services and associated repositories.

 ## ⚓ Safe Harbor